A Simple XY Model for Cascade Transfer

+In conclusion, we constructed a modified XY model in which cascade transfer emerges.
+Because this inverse cascade induces the non-Kolmogorov spectrum $E^{(1D)}(k)\propto k^{-3}$, it represents a different universality class from standard fluid turbulence.
+We thus hope that our model triggers further investigation of cascade transfer in various systems such as condensed matter, active matter, and other statistical mechanical systems.

-TT thanks Takeshi Matsumoto and Shota Shigetomi for helpful discussions.
+TT thanks Takeshi Matsumoto, Shota Shigetomi, Susumu Goto, and Ryo Araki for fruitful discussions.
 TT was supported by JSPS KAKENHI Grant No. 20J20079, a Grant-in-Aid for JSPS Fellows.
 SS was supported by JSPS KAKENHI (Nos.
 17H01148, 19H05795, and 20K20425).